johannalouise/repobepo/README.md

 <a name="intro"> </a>

 ### Introduction
-In this tutorial, we will show you how to install, step-by-step, three different apps, and actions from the GitHub marketplace.
+In this tutorial, we will show you how to install, step-by-step, three different apps and actions from the GitHub Marketplace.
 We have decided to show how to install these apps because each one of them contains a part that differs from the others.
 These parts are also important to understand to be able to install more apps or actions from the GitHub Marketplace.

 Most of the apps and actions in the GitHub Marketplace have a smaller guide on how to install the app or action.
 However, most of them require that you have some previous knowledge about some of the steps in the guide.
 They take for granted that all GitHub users know what a webhook is for instance, which are not obvious for everyone.
 The purpose of this tutorial is to provide you with the necessary information that will help you install different GitHub apps and actions in the future.